How to Fix Your Culture Using the Experience-Suite

 Every organisation has an Experience-Suite, whether the leaders at the top are aware of it or not.
-In fact, a lack of awareness here is exactly why most modern leadership teams are stuck in the weeds.
-They’re too busy head-butting over territory to see that they’re actually destroying the very thing they’re trying to build.
+In fact, a simple lack of awareness here often causes leaders to destroy the very thing they’re trying to build.

 Consider, for example, these questions: